deanturpin/thelaststraw/readme.md

-# Give me convenience...

-What appears to be convenience for the shopper could actually be deft slight of hand by the mass producer.
+What appears to be convenience for the shopper is really slight of hand by the mass producer.
 The producer enjoys longer shelf-life and protection during shipping and disposing of the packaging is passed on to the consumer.

 # Businesses that actively encourage no packaging